stuartellis/sve-personal-website/content/articles/copier-templates.md

 > You can specify which version of Copier it runs.

+You can safely use multiple Copier templates on the same project.

 ## Creating a Copier Template

-1. First, create a Git repository.
-By convention, the name of the repository should start with `copier-`.
+1. First, create a Git repository to hold the template.
+By convention, the name of this template repository should start with `copier-`.
 Add a namespace and a name for the specific template to the full name of the repository.
 For example: `copier-mynamespace-mytemplate`.
-2. Create a `copier.yaml` configuration file in the root of the Git repository.
-The `_answers_file` must specify a unique name to avoid conflicts with other Copier templates.
+2. Create a `copier.yaml` configuration file in the root of the template repository.
+To avoid conflicts with other Copier templates that are in use, the `_answers_file` must specify a unique name.
 See below for an example.
-3. Create a directory called `template/` to hold the template files and directories.
+3. Create a directory called `template/` in the repository to hold the files and directories that make up the template.
 4. Create a template answers file called `{{_copier_conf.answers_file}}.jinja` in the `template/` directory.
 See below for an example.
-5. Optional: Set up a project release tool for the repository, such as [Python Semantic Release](https://python-semantic-release.readthedocs.io/en/stable/).
+5. _Optional:_ Set up a project release tool for the template repository, such as [Python Semantic Release](https://python-semantic-release.readthedocs.io/en/stable/).
-6. Optional: Add metadata to the project for the repository.
+6. _Optional:_ Add metadata to the project for the template repository.
 For example, if it is hosted on GitHub, add the GitHub Topic _copier-template_.

 ### Example Configuration File for the Template

+This is an example of a `copier.yaml` file:

 ```yaml
 ---